 Kyocera Mita FS-9500DN Editor’s Choice Award 2002

-Sum-up: An excellent model that straddles the line between departmental and high-volume markets
+Sum-up: The Kyocera FS-9500DN is an excellent model that straddles the line between departmental and high-volume markets

-This new 50ppm model marks Kyocera Mita's entry into the high-volume printer market.
-Unlike the high-volume printer models from some of the company's copier competitors—such as Canon, Konica, and Xerox—Kyocera Mita's machine is not derived from a digital copier at all.
+This new 50ppm model marks Kyocera Mita‘s entry into the high-volume printer market.
+Unlike the high-volume printer models from some of the company’s copier competitors—such as Canon, Konica, and Xerox—the Kyocera FS-9500DN is not derived from a digital copier at all.
 It was developed to serve as a printer from the beginning.
 It is, in fact, a close rival of the HP LaserJet 9000-series printers.